 Only the unit that pronounces death will select the "Dead on Scene" option in the PCR (eMEDS®) and thus all other units will report "Operational Support Only."
 If no interventions are performed, the highest level EMS provider on scene will pronounce death and document "Dead on Scene."
 If BLS care was rendered by a BLS unit and then termination of resuscitation and pronouncement of death occurred, the BLS unit will select "Dead at Scene with BLS Intervention" option on the eMEDS® PCR.
-If ALS care was rendered by an ALS unit and then termination of resuscitation and pronouncement of death occurred, the ALS unit will select "Dead at Scene with ALS Intervention" option on the eMEDS® PCR.
+If ALS care was rendered by an ALS unit will select "Dead at Scene with ALS Intervention" option on the eMEDS® PCR.